teresa-le/Lululemon_Merchandising_Analysis/README.md

 The US has the largest on-order market with 48% of the shorts and $1.8 million of the inventory being allocated for the US.
 Canada has the second largest on-order market at 44% of units and $1.6 million being allocated for Canada.
 The order is pretty evenly split between the US's ecommerce store and brick-and-mortar stores whereas the majority of Canada's order is for their e-commerce store.

-Finally, Europe has a small order with 7% of units worth $271k.
+Finally, Europe has a relatively small order coming in at 7% of units worth $271k.
 The majority of Europe's order is for their brick-and-mortar stores (60%).

 <img src="https://github.com/teresa-le/Lululemon_Merchandising_Analysis/blob/main/resources/Line%20Sheet.PNG">